 The licensed plumbers at Snell Heating & Air will help you drain your water heater to remove the limescale.
 Give our team a call by phone at (703) 543-9649 to receive help with a water heater issue.
 Snell Heating & Air provides dependable water heater repair services to homes in Arlington and other areas of Virginia.

 Sizzling sounds may be a signal of reduced water flow in your gas or electric water heater.
 This noise may be caused by a high quantity of pressure or water in your water tank.
 This is a frequent issue that occurs due to a malfunctioning temperature and pressure relief valve.
 This valve is engineered to release excess water from the tank if the pressure becomes too high.
 To prevent damage to your water heater, call a licensed plumber to perform water heater services and deactivate the system.

 If you are lucky, the sizzling noise from your water heater may be caused by a partially closed water inlet valve.
 This valve is designed to provide your heater with a supply of cold water from your house.
 To eliminate this noise, adjust the water valve to ensure it’s open.
 We also recommend checking the water outlet valve to ensure it’s not closed.

 The water inlet and outlet valves on your water heater may include a heat trap.
 This is a mechanism that is engineered to stop heat from escaping as it enters and exits your water heater.
-To eliminate the tapping sound, you may want to consider purchasing valves or nippes that do not contain heat trap mechanisms.
+To eliminate the tapping sound in your water heater, you may want to consider purchasing valves that do not contain heat trap mechanisms.
 To receive help with replacing or installing valves on your water heater, give our team a call by phone at (703) 543-9649.
 Our team of certified plumbers offer water heater repair services to homes.